 the best interests of the community.

 Landlord tenant dispute wherein the tenant claimed the landlord failed to maintain the property, alleging an unsafe conditions and failure to proper landscape maintenance which compromised view from the property.
-Settled for $20,000 and return of security deposit.
+Settled for five-figures and return of security deposit.

 51-year-old female bit on mouth by a dog.
 Defense claiming comparative fault for disturbing the dog when it was eating.
 Facial scaring that can be improved with plastic surgery.
 Case settled in mediation.